codykonior/Jojoba/README.md

 Also these are other changes in Jojoba 4 not presented in that video:

 * `Write-JojobaAbort` is no longer supported.
 Use `Write-JojobaFail -CriticalFailure` instead.
 The output is slightly different.
-* `$JojobaCallback` is no longer supported.
-Use `-JojobaPassthru` instead to pipe the test object somewhere.

 [1]: Images/Jojoba.png
 [2]: Images/Test-ComputerPing.gif